AnonSar/fit3143-notes/notes/16-vector-architecture.md

 ## Pipelined Computation
 * Vector computation can be made much faster through pipelined computation.
-* Pipelined computation cascades operations of a program which results in a smaller gap of time between computing a result needed by other parts of a parallel program.
+* Pipelined computation cascades operations of a program which results in a smaller gap of time between computing a result needed by **other parts of a parallel program**.
 * The slowest computational component in a pipelined program increases the time to first result, which in turn increases the time it takes to iterate over the steps of a program.
 * The repetition time is dependent on the time taken to compute the slowest component in a pipelined program.